PhoXinuS/IDS-Analyzer/README.md

 pip install -r requirements.txt
 ```

-**Download Dataset from [CIC-IDS 2017](https://www.kaggle.com/datasets/chethuhn/network-intrusion-dataset) and put it unpacked inside the "data" folder
+**Download Dataset from [CIC-IDS 2017](https://www.unb.ca/cic/datasets/ids-2017.html) and put it unpacked inside the "data" folder**

+Watch out!
+It must be a full .csv version containing **timestamps**, not the reduced one that is accessible on Kaggle.

 ### Running the Project